The Principles of PNI have been summarised and form the basic building blocks of the PNI Awareness Test.

-PNI aims to attain a unified approach to health knowing that the body and mind connected.
+PNI aims to attain a unified approach to health, knowing that the body and mind are connected.

 - Whether we choose to raise our awareness regarding how our emotional health is affecting our physical health is a personal choice.
 Irrespective of this, our physical and emotional selves cannot and do not separate.